Image courtesy of Smoky Mountains

-Whether you’re good and ready for sweater weather or you’re sorry to see summer go, there’s no avoiding the fact that fall is on the way.
+It’s officially Fall, and whether you’re good and ready for sweater weather or you’re sorry to see summer go, there’s no avoiding the fact that cooler temps and shorter days are on the way.
 One way to savor the changing seasons is to enjoy the majestic hues of autumn foliage.
 If you’re hoping to catch the changing season at its peak, there’s no better tool to plan your leaf-peeping strategy than SmokyMountains.com‘s Fall Foliage Prediction Map.
-This interactive infograph will tell you when and where foliage is expected to appear, and when it will reach its peak, in your area.
+This interactive infographic will tell you when and where foliage is expected to appear, and when it will reach its peak, in your area.
+Here in NYC, expect peak foliage to hit around mid-October.

 To create the map, a complex algorithm was developed that carefully analyzes several million data points and outputs approximately 50,000 predictive data pieces.
 This data then enables the program to forecast county-by-county the precise moment when “fall peak” will occur.

-Some of the data points processed by the algorithm include National Oceanic Atmospheric Administration (NOAA) historical temperatures, NOAA historical precipitation, NOAA forecast temperatures, NOAA forecast precipitation, historical leaf peak trends, and peak observation trends
+Some of the data points processed by the algorithm include National Oceanic Atmospheric Administration (NOAA) historical temperatures, precipitation, forecast temperatures, and forecast precipitation; historical leaf peak trends; and peak observation trends.

 - Top 10 architecture day trips just outside NYC for Modernism lovers